BerringDC/BDC_qc/README.md

 Quality checks are mainly based on the tests described by IOOS (U.S. Integrated Ocean Observing System, 2020), EuroGOOS (EuroGOOS DATA-/MEQ working group, 2010), the Glider network (U.S. Integrated Ocean Observing System, 2016) and the Argo network (Wong et al., 2020).

 The flags used by BDC to indicate QC status are based on existing standards defined by other programs and datasets for oceanographic observations.
-Flags are indicated in table 1.
+Flags are indicated in Table 1.

 <div align="center">